View Nellie Yeary's Obituary on middlesborodailynews.com and share memories

-In addition to her parents, she was preceded in death by her husband of 29 years, Willie Lee Partin; siblings, William Vanover, Wilburn Vanover and Viola Vanover Partin; great-grandson, Devin Smith; and her daughter-in-law, Barbara Hawk Partin.
+In addition to her parents, she was preceded in death by her husband of 29 years, Willie Lee Partin; siblings, William Vanover, Wilburn Vanover, James Vanover and Viola Vanover Partin; stepson, Steve Yeary; great-grandson, Devin Smith; and her daughter-in-law, Barbara Hawk Partin.

 She joined the Church of God Mountain Assembly in 1954, where she held multiple offices, Sunday School Teacher, Ladies President and Pastor's wife.

-The family will receive friends from 5:00 p.m. to 8:00 p.m. on Wednesday, December 11, 2019 at the Creech Funeral Home Chapel.
+The family will receive friends from 5:00 p.m. to 8:00 p.m. on Wednesday, December 11, 2019 at the Church of God Mountain Assembly.
 Funeral service will be held at 11:00 a.m., on Thursday, December 12, 2019 at the Church of God Mountain Assembly in Middlesboro, KY with Rev. Lonnie Lyke, Rev. Mike Padgett and Rev. Kenneth Massengill officiating.
 Burial will immediately follow at Green Hills Memorial Gardens in Middlesboro, KY.

 Online condolences and guestbook are available at www.creechfh.com Creech Funeral Home is in charge of all arrangements.